vshugga/Discord-Music-Bot/README.md

 - yt_dlp

 ## Usage:
-Update properties.txt to include your API key and run main.py
+Update properties.txt to include your API key and run main.py.
+Sidenote: properties.txt values must not contain any whitespace